actonlang/acton/docs/acton-by-example/src/testing.md

 Testing your code is a really good idea!
 While Acton's type system allows interfaces to be precisely defined, it is imperative that the behavior of a function or actor is tested!

 Test functions are automatically discovered by the compiler.
-Run tests with `acton test` or `acton test perf` (for more accurately measuring performance).
-Tests will be automatically from the project source.
-Import the testing module and name your functions starting with `_test`.
+Run tests with `acton test`.
+Import the testing module and name your test functions starting with `_test`.
 The type signature should match the test intended test category.
 Use the assertion functions available in the testing module.
 Here is a simple unit test:

 Source:
 ```python src/ut.act